 User Account Control

-As part of its normal routine, the Tradebox data service will attempt to close and reopen itself every 60 minutes (unless it's in the middle of something at that time, in which case the restart will be delayed until the end of the currrent service loop).
+As part of its normal routine, the Tradebox data service will attempt to close and reopen itself after every service loop.
 Windows User Account Control (UAC) settings can get in the way of this.
 If you see prompts similar to the one below regularly while working on your PC, these are a symptom of high UAC and can get in the way of Tradebox's processes restarting.

 To amend UAC settings, go to your Control Panel (Windows Key + R to get a Run dialog, type Control in the box and click OK) > User Accounts > Change User Account Control Settings.